If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 Foil and Painter’s Tape

-Simply stretch the foil frame to frame, slightly overlap the foil, and put tape anywhere the foil meets the window, and anywhere the foil meets the foil, and it’s instantly dark.
+You simply stretch the foil frame to frame, slightly overlap the foil, and put tape anywhere the foil meets the window frame, and anywhere the foil meets the foil, and it’s instantly dark.

-(Some people use black poster or black trash bags instead of foil…but I’m a foil girl through and through.)
+I’ve heard some people use black poster or black trash bags instead of foil, but I’ve just tried foil.

 Redi Shade